So you want to take an excursion to find the most haunted places and not spend to much time on this spooky road trip?

 If you’re investigating property that isn’t your own, always ask permission.
 It’s often best to have the property owner give written consent to avoid any legal troubles due to trespassing.
 If a property owner doesn’t want you to ghost hunt in a particular area, there’s probably a good reason!
 To be on the safe side, don’t forget your personal ID if you need identification at any point during your adventure.

-Sure, a an old abandoned asylum is just reaching out to you to investigate.
-Before you crawl through that broken window, follow some common sense rules.
+Sure, an old abandoned asylum is just reaching out to you to investigate.
+Before you crawl through that broken window, follow some common-sense rules.
 This is the time to use your head, respect the property and the rules the govern it.
 These could be some of the most dangerous and (frankly) most law-breaking ghost hunts you can take.
 Want to get more tips?

 Safety during a ghost hunt is very important.
 If you’re well prepared and research the best ghost hunting locations beforehand, your exploration should be exciting and safe.
 In order to err on the side of caution, you may want to bring a first aid kit with at least bandages and antibiotic ointment to accompany your ghost hunting party.
 Safe and cautious ghost hunters won’t disturb any angry spirits and will have a more enjoyable adventure overall.
 After reading these tips, you are equipped to investigate the haunted happenings in your home or elsewhere.